 To prepare for that eventuality, you could familiarise yourself with the guidelines on responding to disclosure on the Hurt by Abuse and Good Practice in Dealing with Concerns pages.

 If the unexpected is an incident or accident, make sure that you record and report it as well as getting support for all who have been affected (including yourself).

 There are lots of good examples of bereavement support in the Diocese.
 If you cannot find information through parish websites, contact Hallam Caring Services Tel: 0114 256 6407 or any of the bereavement charities (please see the attached for details).

 Some aspects of bereavement support groups may constitute regulated activity, for which DBS checking is required.
-For advice about this aspect of setting up a Bereavement Group, contact Lisa Markham at the Safeguarding Office by phone on 0114 256 6454 or by e-mail email@example.com.
+For advice about this aspect of setting up a Bereavement Group, contact Colette Hammill at the Safeguarding Office by phone on 0114 256 6454 or by e-mail at email@example.com.

 Some things to consider:

 - Will the group have a leader or facilitator?
 If so, what is their specific role?
 And if the role qualifies as regulated activity, how is that person recruited safely?

 - Have you got access to someone who can support your group with spiritual reflections and guidance if necessary?

 - Do you have appropriate prayer materials?